CXCubeHD/CsInternalSample/README.md

 The license can be found under LICENSE.md.

-Please note that currently the license is very strict so please make sure to read it.
+~~Please note that currently the license is very strict so please make sure to read it.~~

+Changes License to MIT